felipecastrosales/payflow/README.md

 <h2 align="center">About 📖</h2>

 <p align="center">
-    This project was developed at Next Level Week, an intense week of studies, networking, friendship, group work, accompanied by a sensational project developed by Rocketseat from the 20th to the 27th of June. <br>
+    This project was developed at Next Level Week, an intense week of studies, networking, friendship, group work, accompanied by a sensational project developed by Rocketseat from the 20th to the 27th of June.<br>
-    This application is a Boletos and Payments Manager, which contains several features, which will soon be developed. <br>
+    This application is a Billet Management, containing several features, which will soon be developed and explained.<br>
 </p>

----

-<h2 align="center">Preview 📱</h2>

-   > * The application is still under development...
 ---

 <h2 align="center">Layout 🎨</h2>